-REYNOLDA HOUSE
+REYNOLDA HOUSE, GARDENS AND VILLAGE

-The origins of the Reynolda Campus can be found a few steps away in the Reynolda Historic District, with Reynolda House Museum of American Art at its center.
-Opened in 1967, Reynolda House displays and interprets a premier collection of American art within the 1917 country house created by Katharine Smith Reynolds, wife of tobacco magnate Richard Joshua (R.J.)
+The origins of your new Winston-Salem home can be found a few steps away at Reynolda, the former estate of Katharine Smith Reynolds and tobacco magnate Richard Joshua (R.J.)
 Reynolds.
-A visit to Reynolda in your first year is essential to understand why the ground you walk on is called the "Reynolda" Campus.
+At Reynolda, you can find your new favorite lunch spot, boutiques and salons within walking distance, a peaceful lawn for studying under the sun and works of art that will inspire you for years to come.
+A visit to Reynolda in your first year is essential to understanding why the ground you walk on is called the Reynolda Campus.